Polyurethane is used as the final coat of a paint job. But, can you stain over polyurethane?

 3. Apply The Gel Stain

-Ensure to use whichever method you are comfortable with.
-You only need 2-3 coats of the gel stain for proper coverage over the polyurethane.
-If you want a really dark shade for the finish, you can apply up to 5 coats of gel stain.
+To apply gel stain, use a foam brush, regular paintbrush, or rag.
+You need 2-3 coats of gel stain on polyurethane.
+If you want a dark shade for the finish, apply 5 coats.

 Wait until one coat dries before applying the next coat.
 It takes gel stain 8-12 hours to dry enough for a re-coat.

 After 30 minutes of applying it, remove the excess gel stain with a rag.
 If you don’t, the finish will turn sticky and won’t dry because there will be too much stain for the surface to absorb.

 Also, allow the finish to dry for 24 hours before using it.

 It’s not necessary to apply gel stain after polyurethane.
 That’s because polyurethane is a durable and strong top coat that protects the surface underneath from water, moisture, and scratches.
 So, it doesn’t need a protective layer over it.

 However, you can apply it to increase the durability of the finish.
 Two coats of gel stain will add strength and durability and help the finish last longer.

 You can also use it to tint the finish.
 Polyurethane is a clear sealant (that has no paint pigments), so its finish is transparent.
 However, you can apply gel stain to make its finish colorful.
 Oil-based gel stain comes in different colors, so you have different colors to choose from.

 Note: You must tint polyurethane before applying it.
 But, if you forget or decide to tint later, you can apply gel stain over it.